How to Build a Mutual Fund Portfolio in India: 3-Fund vs Core-Satellite

 Philosophy First: What a Portfolio Is Supposed to Do

-Before picking funds, be clear on what this portfolio is for — growth over 20 years, a house down payment in 7 years, a child's education in 12 years, retirement in 15 years.
-The time horizon and withdrawal plan determine the equity-debt split.
-Everything else is noise.
+Before picking funds, be clear on what the money is for: retirement in 20 years, education in 12 years, a house down payment in 7 years, or a goal where the date is fixed.
+The time horizon and withdrawal plan decide the equity-debt split.
+Fund selection comes after that.

 The two questions that matter:

-Everything after that — 3 funds vs 7 funds, index vs active, Nifty 50 vs flexicap — is implementation detail.
-Getting the equity allocation right matters more than the specific fund selection.
+Everything after that — 3 funds vs 7 funds, index vs active, Nifty 50 vs flexicap — is implementation.
+Important, but secondary to getting the risk level right.

-If you'd rather have a fee-only advisor walk you through this, book a free portfolio audit.
+If you'd rather have a fee-only advisor walk you through this, Find a Fee Only Investment Advisor.

 The 3-Fund Portfolio